 In one word, not in the long term.

-The benefits of a sauna are largely due to the fact that it is a form of exercise simulation and makes you sweat.
+The benefits of a sauna are largely because it is a form of exercise simulation and makes you sweat.
 It can work like a cardiovascular aerobic workout by causing the blood vessels to dilate and open, increasing circulation and improving cardio output – without you needing to put in the effort of a workout.

-The two most traditional forms are the dry sauna and the steam sauna.
-More recently, technological developments in the space have created a new technique known as the infrared sauna.
-We’ll cover all the different types and benefits of sauna below:
+The two most traditional forms are the dry and steam saunas.
+More recently, technological developments in space have created a new technique known as the infrared sauna.

 The most traditional form of sauna, the dry sauna involves the formation of tremendous heat by pouring water over heated rocks.
 This creates humidity levels of about 20%, allowing the body time to acclimatize as the rate of heat transfer is slow.
 This is why you can spend more time inside even if the thermometer hits 70 degrees Celsius.